Artist-in-residence: History

+Cité internationale des arts

+The Cité Internationale des Arts, a private foundation recognized as a public benefit organization, has managed the world's largest artist residency in the heart of Paris since its creation, in 1965.

+A uniquely structured institution, it works with 200 international partners—foreign governments, museums, art centers, artistic associations, and universities—to offer residency programs to emerging and established figures in contemporary art.

+Important tool for French cultural diplomacy and for the promotion of contemporary creation, it welcomes approximately 1,000 artists each year, from all nationalities and artistic disciplines.
+Its alumni include more than 35,000 artists, including Joan Jonas, Gary Hill, Carrie Mae Weems, Thomas Ruff, Lorna Simpson, Wolfgang Tillmans, Apichatpong Weerasethakul, Zanele Muholi, Dominique Gonzalez-Foerster, James Coleman, Thomas Demand, Anri Sala, Youssef Nabil, Johan Grimonprez, Louise Bourgeois, Alighiero Boetti, Dan Graham, Ilya Kabakov, Gabriel Orozco, Philippe Parreno, Pierre Huyghe, Huang Yong Ping, Giulio Paolini, Richard Tuttle, Howardena Pindell, Tatiana Trouvé, Miriam Cahn, Anne Imhof, Maria Nordman, ORLAN, Jean-Michel Othoniel, Haegue Yang, Kimsooja, Ulla von Brandenburg, Johan Creten, Adel Abdessemed, Nil Yalter, Chéri Samba, Peter Saul, Haris Epaminonda, Emily Jacir, Harmony Hammond, Simone Fattal, Lygia Clark, Serge Gainsbourg, etc.

 Impacts of artist residencies

 A survey conducted by the International Federation of Arts Councils and Culture Agencies (IFACCA) in 2013 studied the general motives and intended impacts of artist residency programs.
 Collecting data from 18 countries and six continents, IFACCA found the most popular motivations of respondents to be: "To provide a professional development opportunity for the artist (88%)", "To support the creation or development of new artistic work (75%)", "Cultural cooperation (31%)", and "To be part of a local community development program (19%)".

 Community

 A study on the Artists in Architecture residency in Praiano, Italy, found that residents of the town expressed higher feelings of propensity to art, custody, social cohesion, and creativity in interviews conducted six months after the completion of the short-term residency.
 The study's researchers suggested that this finding supported the proposition that artist residencies, by linking art practice with a localised space, may greatly benefit the surrounding community.
 They suggested that in funding the residency, the town of Praiano demonstrated to its citizens a commitment to the arts, which may effectuate positive change in the wider community, through encouraging "the promotion of exhibitions, the activation of networks between the creative industries on a national scale, [and] the invitation of tour operators from the international market.".